scribe-security/api-examples/README.md

 To use the examples you'll need to set your api token in the API Environment file.

 ## Usage
-Before running requests you'll need to get an access token by clicking on "Get New Access Token" in the "Scribe API" collection.
+Before running requests you'll need to get an access token by clicking on "Get New Access Token" in the "Scribe API" collection (authorization tab).

-Get an access token with the "Get Token" request.
+Get an access token with the "Get Token" request (this is in addition to getting a new access token via the authorization tab).
 The access token will be stored as an environment variable and used in subsequent requests.

 Get a list of all available datasets with the "Get Datasets" request.